 Do you have a swimming pool?

-We will be building a pool at the campground in the coming months, but on launch we just have the Springs bathing pool, heated by waters from the Springs.
+We don't have a standard swimming pool but we do of course have our private soak pools plus the Springs bathing pool, heated by waters from the Springs.
 This pool is great for soaking away aches and pains and will be included with every guided tour but not accessible outside of the tours.
 You can also swim in the refreshing waters of the Einasleigh River, just a short walk from the campground.

 Can we fly a drone at Talaroo?

 No. For the safety of our guests at our campground and at the hot springs, we don’t allow personal drones to be flown at Talaroo unless authorised by management.

 Pets are welcome at Talaroo but must be well supervised and declared when booking.
 Pets are not allowed on tours nor in the café/reception area.
 Pets should not be left unattended for more than one hour and must be on a leash at all times when not contained in your van or vehicle.
 You must pick up after your pet and take waste bags away with you when you leave.
 We reserve the right to ask you to leave without a refund if your pet is disturbing other guests.